kkwong44/travelogue/README.md

 #### Create an Account

+***User Story #7 - As a Site User I can register to the site so that I can create an account to view, comment and like or unlike posts***

 Select Register from the menu bar, fill and submit the form.

 ![account-create](/readme/images/account-register.png)

 #### Sign in to an Account

+***User Story #13 - As a Site User I can login to the site so that I can create, update and delete my posts with restriction***

 Select Login from the menu bar,  fill and submit user details